Search

 Community Storm Shelters

-Services provided are coordination of all agencies within the jurisdiction to include public, private, and non-governmental organizations to ensure the protection of life and property in the event of threatened or actual natural disasters, terrorism, technological, or man-made events.
-Responsibilities includes develops and maintains the county plan for reacting to emergencies; during an actual emergency, the director coordinates the action; and trains other agencies to respond to emergencies.
-County emergency Managers can make contact with volunteer fire departments in their County.
+Coordinates all agencies within the jurisdiction to include public, private, and non-governmental organizations to ensure the protection of life and property in the event of threatened or actual natural disasters, terrorism, technological, and man-made events.
+Responsibilities include developing and maintaining the county plan for reacting to emergencies.
+During an actual emergency, the director coordinates the action and trains other agencies to respond to emergencies.
+County emergency managers can make contact with volunteer fire departments in their county when necessary.
+This is not an emergency first response organization.
+If you are in immediate danger, please call 911.

 General Disaster Information